-The campaign aims to reduce the number of non-emergency calls made for ambulances, freeing up paramedics to respond to genuine time-critical, life-threatening situations.
+The Victorian Government has launched a campaign to reduce the number of non-emergency calls made for ambulances, freeing up paramedics to respond to genuine time-critical, life-threatening situations.

 The central message